Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Discussion and Conclusion

 However, since the PDBBind dataset does not contain decoy structures that are important to allow the models to learn characteristics of true complex structures, the retrained SFs are not expected to have better docking power for recognizing native ligand bound poses.
 The usefulness of the retrained SF relies on their capability to rescore docked poses and achieve better accuracy when compared to experimental binding affinity measurements.
 Meanwhile, it would be worthwhile to generate decoy structures for the BDB2020+ dataset to better benchmark the docking and screening powers of the SFs independent of the PDBBind dataset.
-In summary, the cleaned LP-PDBBind data in its current form is a valuable resource for training more transferable SFs, and we hope reporting evaluation metrics on the BDB2020+ dataset can also become a common practice for future SFs.
+In summary, we have created more transferable SFs, and we hope reporting evaluation metrics on the BDB2020+ dataset can also become a common practice for future SFs.

-\begin{acknowledgement} We fulsomely acknowledge Charles Brooks for his distinguished career and sustained excellence in biophysics.
-We sincerely thank Prof. Michael Gilson for assistance with the BDBind data set.
+\begin{acknowledgement} We sincerely thank Prof. Michael Gilson for assistance with the BDBind data set.
 This work was supported by National Institute of Allergy and Infectious Disease grant U19-AI171954.
 This research used computational resources of the National Energy Research Scientific Computing, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231. \end{acknowledgement}